South Carolina STEM Education Month

 Thanks to all that joined us on March 17th for our program.
 Congratulations to:

-- SC STEM Educator of the Year, Kirstin Bullington, and finalists Annie Johnson, Ashley Blackwelder, Dr. Nicole Yemothy, and Dr. Marsha Neal.
+• SC STEM Educator of the Year Finalists: Annie Johnson, Ashley Blackwelder, Dr. Nicole Yemothy, and Dr. Marsha Neal.

 2021 Highlights